liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/01-understanding-guestbooksactivity.markdown

     </android.support.design.widget.CoordinatorLayout>

-The `AppBarLayout` and `Toolbar` elements define the Toolbar that appears at the top of the activity.
-Following the Toolbar definition, the `include` statement adds the layout `content_guestbooks.xml` to the `app_bar_guestbooks` layout.
-The `content_guestbooks` layout defines the content displayed in the activity's body (below the Toolbar).
+The `AppBarLayout` and `Toolbar` elements define the toolbar that appears at the top of the activity.
+Following the toolbar definition, the `include` statement adds the `content_guestbooks` layout to the `app_bar_guestbooks` layout.
+The `content_guestbooks` layout defines the content displayed in the activity's body (below the toolbar).
 Right now, this layout only contains an empty `RelativeLayout` element.
 Now open `content_guestbooks.xml`.
 Its contents should look like this: